Kenneth Mason (geographer): Personal life

-Soldier and Surveyor
+Soldier and surveyor

 Mason was commissioned into the Royal Engineers as a second lieutenant in 1906, then sent to the Royal School of Military Engineering where he learned surveying, mechanics, topographic sketching, musketry, revolver shooting, and ballistics.
 He was posted to the Survey of India in 1909 and, having sailed for Karachi, helped to pioneer stereoscopic techniques that were to revolutionise cartography using aerial and land-based photogrammetry.
 1910-1912 saw him directed by Sir Sidney Burrard to execute precise triangulation in Kashmir that would link up British mapping of India to surveys performed in Russia.
-The work involved learning climbing techniques and Mason taught himself to ski, coordinating large teams of men and pack animals working in hazardous locations.
+The work involved learning climbing techniques, and Mason also taught himself to ski, coordinating large teams of men and pack animals working in hazardous locations.
 As he recalled in an oral history of life under the British Raj broadcast by BBC Radio:

 With the outbreak of the First World War, Mason's military service took him to France.
 He saw action in the Neuve Chapelle sector and Loos before, in January 1916, landing at Basra, Iraq.
 In action connected to the relief of Kut, he led a night march to the flank of the Dujailah redoubt, and was subsequently awarded the Military Cross.
 He entered Baghdad as Intelligence Officer with the Black Watch.
 He was promoted to Brevet-Major and three times mentioned in dispatches.